 Every year our pupils are involved in residential camps which give them valuable experience in the challenges of the wider world.
 Over recent years we have visited such places as the North Yorkshire Moors, The New Forest and the Brecon Beacons in South Wales.
 Additionally, we have undertaken kayaking expeditions down the Kennet and Avon Canal and ski trips to Italy and Spain.

 Our pupils are also encouraged to undertake ‘challenges’.
-In 2017, Year 11 pupils set off to accomplish the Welsh 3000s challenge in one expedition.
+In 2017 and again in 2018, Year 11 pupils set off to accomplish the Welsh 3000s challenge in one expedition.
 This involved climbing 14 peaks, all over 3000ft in altitude in Snowdonia.

 In June 2016 all of the Upper School walked a gruelling 40km along the Sarsen Trail, at the same time raising over £2,500 for Help for Heroes.
 In September 2017 they completed the walk again, this time raising £850 for The Bobby Van Trust and £850 for the Friends of Appleford